King (automobile): Decline

-In the fall of 1920, with the Depression of 1920–1921, Artemus Ward and other company directors petitioned to have the company dissolved, citing not enough working capital and a failure to secure loans from banks.
+In the fall of 1920, with the Depression of 1920–1921, Artemas Ward and other company directors petitioned to have the company dissolved, citing not enough working capital and a failure to secure loans from banks.
 The auto press said it was due to inefficient management.
 Early the next year, Charles A. Finnegan of Buffalo bought the company for $500,000 and assumed company debts of approximately double that.
 The debt was paid off by late 1922 and the receivership was terminated.
 In October 1923, the firm moved to a much smaller Buffalo factory, but was bankrupt and finished by early 1924.
 While in bankruptcy hearings, remaining bodies and parts were shipped to England.
 There, 100 additional Kings were assembled in 1925.